FrieAngevin/titansbox-api/README.md

-# titansbox-images-api
+# titansbox-api
-A collection of anime gifs for TitansBox's Titan API
+A collection of anime gifs for Titan API